kaganozturk/Investigation-of-possible-gender-bias-in-face-recognition/part 4/README.md

   green: imposter pairs with the same facial hair style,  red: genuine pairs,
   blue: imposter pairs with different facial hair style   yellow: clean shaven imposter pairs
 </sub>

+50 identities are used to create image pairs.
+Each person has one clean-shaven image and 7 different facial hair style obtanied by the clean-shaven image using FaceApp.
+In total 400 * 399 / 2 = 79800 pairs are created.
+Subsets of 1400 genuine pairs, 1225 clean shaven imposter pairs, 8575 imposter pairs with the same facial hair style and 68600 imposter pairs with different facial hair style are used to investigate the effects of facial hair.
+The figure above shows the matching score and facial hair size difference of each image pair.
+By looking the plots we can say;
+- matching scores of genuine pairs get smaller when pairs have greater facial hair difference (in terms of number of pixels)
+- imposter pairs with the same facial hair style get higher matching scores than the other imposter pairs particularly when they have close number of facial hair pixels.

+It is important to note that, it can be expected for imposter pairs with the same facial hair style to have some variation on facial hair sizes but for clean shaven imposter pairs the facial hair size difference must be zero.
+It can be seen on plot above that these pairs depicted with yellow mostly have zero values but also have values greater than zero.
+The one reason for that the segmentation network is sensetive to short five o'clock shadows and the 50 clean shaven images selected actually might have short hair detected by the network ([examples](./segmentation/samples).
+The second reaseon is even neural networks make mistakes sometimes:)

+In our observations, MinPlus visualization technique is found helpful to explain greater matching scores for imposter pairs by showing heatmaps focusing beard are in some pairs.
+However, computational time was to high to get meaningful results most of the time and we did not consider producing heatmaps for all pairs.

+### Code

+Images in 'data_example' folder is used to calculate matching scores and number of facial hair pixels.
+It has 2 identities and 3 images per identity.

+Run **segmentation/predict_facial_hair_mask.py** to obtain number of pixels masked by the network.
+Result will be saved to 'no_hair_pixels.pkl'.

+Run **calculate_matching_score.py** to get matching scores.
+Result will be saved to 'matching_scores.pkl'.
+Run with "--s" to visualize and save saliency map.
+Result will be saved to 'Contour.png' and 'heatmap_MinPlus.png'.

+Run **plot_score_vs_no_hair_pixels.py** to plot pairs.
+Result will be saved to 'plot.png' (Run after getting 'matching_scores.pkl' and 'no_hair_pixels.pkl').